Fox News advertisers hit pause on Jeanine Pirro, Tucker Carlson after inflammatory comments

 "We cannot and will not allow voices like Tucker Carlson to be censored by agenda-driven intimidation efforts from the likes of Moveon.org, Media Matters and Sleeping Giants,” the company said in an emailed statement.

-This is the second time in three months that the outspoken Carlson has raised concerns among some advertisers.
-The controversial host suggested in December that immigrants made America “poorer,” and “dirtier,” which drew a rebuke from Pacific Life insurance, which said it was pausing its advertising.
+This is the second time in three months that Carlson has raised concerns among some advertisers.
+He suggested in December that immigrants made America “poorer” and “dirtier,” which drew a rebuke from Pacific Life insurance, which said it was pausing its advertising.

 MyPillow is the largest advertiser on the show in 2019, according to iSpot.tv, an ad measurement firm.
 The company estimates that Carlson’s show earned $28 million of advertising revenue so far in 2019.